UX Designer | User Researcher

 People placing online orders for friends, family, and colleagues, such as office managers.

 The note for local deliveries is below the fold in plain text.
-It seemed that, before any testing was conducted, many users were not scrolling at all to see this information.
+It seemed that, before any testing was conducted, I hypothesized that many users were not scrolling at all to see this information.

 Testing the existing site